nextstockgo/pytonForTrading/README.md

-# pytonForTrading
+# PytonForTrading
 Common python code for trading.
-Viewers can benefit from it
+You can copy paste the code you want and benifit from that.